yasaminashoori/JavaScript-Course/README.md

 - for of and for in:  they used in another place. for in: for objects when wnat to find key values. and for if for idexes of array.

+- break: the process will stup and loop will be end.

+- continue: if a specific condition was true it returns to first of the loop and run the loop again and didn't run the other lines of loop. use it in special scenarios.

+- function: Power ( ** ), every func gives parameters in ().

+- question: we alays nedd to show a log to user ir want to access the result of processing

+- return: aeverything after return will ognored. and the result stores in the func.